DOCUMENTATION

 icon: PxlKitData; // Icon data (required)

-size?: number; // Container size in px (default: 32)
+size?: number; // Visual size in px (default: 32)

-className?: string; // CSS class names
+className?: string; // CSS class names (applied to the <img>)

-'aria-label'?: string; // Accessibility label
+'aria-label'?: string; // Accessibility label (becomes <img alt>)

 Animated Icons